 This move, together with the earlier acquisitions of US catalyst maker Engelhard and Germany-based Degussa's construction chemical business, increase BASF's presence in truly specialty businesses.

 Hambrecht has also capitalized on the political clout he has as head of an $85bn (€67bn) company.
 He has been particularly vocal about the EU's plans to introduce buying of emissions rights under the EU emissions trading scheme (ETS) after 2012.
 In October, he declared this could seriously harm the competitiveness of the European chemical industry.
-"I would like to see an end to the systematic attempts to deindustrialize
+"I would like to see an end to the systematic attempts to deindustrialize Europe," he declared.

 In October, the company officially launched natural gas production at its Achimgaz joint venture (JV) in Siberia with Gazprom.
 The JV plans to recover up to 200bn m3 of natural gas and 40m tonnes of condensate from the Achimov formation over more than 40 years.

 The two companies are planning to make additional investments worth several billion euros in European natural gas infrastructure in the coming years.

 One thorn in Hambrecht's side, however, is BASF's failure so far to sell its underperforming styrenics business, which has been on the market for well over a year.

 Despite adding its styrenic copolymers units to the carve-out, then splitting the package into a number of subsidiaries to attract investors, BASF has still not found a buyer.

 The new subsidiaries - with total annual sales of about €4bn - will now include styrene copolymer plants in Ludwigshafen and Schwarzheide, Germany, as well as global marketing, sales and logistics activities.